splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 The subscription usage page displays the following information about your organization's usage:

 * The type of plan
 * The average usage and the percent of limit for the following aspects of Splunk APM.
-The average is also monthly billed value.
+The average is also the monthly billed value.
 Select the panel to see per-minute data.
     * Hosts
     * Containers
     * Troubleshooting MetricSets
     * Trace volume
     * Monitoring MetricSets
 * The subscription limits for your subscription plan.
-Select a tile to access subscription limit information.
+Select a panel to access subscription limit information.

 .. note::

-   The APM subscription usage page displays a tile for Monitoring MetricSets (MMS), but the metric that powers the chart is not currently available on the subscription usage page.
+   The APM subscription usage page displays a panel for Monitoring MetricSets (MMS), but the metric that powers the chart is not currently available on the subscription usage page.
 Select :guilabel:`View Detailed Usage Reports` to view your current histogram MMS data.
 For more information about detailed usage reports, see :ref:`download-apm-usage-reports`.

 For any questions about subscription usage, contact tech support or your sales representative.